ravigithub09/Microservices/netflix-eureka-naming-server/README.md

 # Eureka-Naming-Server(Port= 8761)
-   Naming server is used to load balancing b/w multiple instances(Nothing  but services are  running of different port) of a service and that multiple instance we have to configure in our configuration file every time whenever new instance would be created and that is not a good practice to disturb service configuration file every time.so i want to to based on load dynamically increase or decrease the instances of a service.
+   Ribbon is used to load balancing b/w multiple instances(Nothing  but services are  running of different port) of a service and that multiple instance we have to configure in our configuration file every time whenever new instance would be created and that is not a good practice to disturb service configuration file every time.so i want to to based on load dynamically increase or decrease the instances of a service.
 To overcome this problem Naming server came into the picture.

    <p align="center">
   <img src="https://github.com/ravigithub09/Microservices/blob/master/netflix-eureka-naming-server/Eureka%20naming%20server.PNG" width="500" title="Eureka naming server">